ajaycheenath/abs/README.md

 The idea came in my mind when my friend was diagnosed with terminal cancer.
 I wanted to help him find a good trusted oncologist in my native.
 Then the question was, how can I find good oncologist in a specific area?
 I spent days scanning through dozens of doctor listing websites, but couldn't spot any website which can suggest a good oncologist doctor.
 Even today, searching for the best specialized doctors on major search engines doesn’t provide reliable answers.
 This was when I decided to start work on an application that can help patients to find best doctors.

 Today,bestdoctorz.com has got 80K+ registered doctors with hundreds of visits per day

+<font color="red">Please note: In middle of moving code from old source control to git.
+Expected to complete in a week or so..</font>